 The Florida State University College of Medicine has a two-year postdoctoral fellowship in Clinical Health Psychology with focus on Primary Care.
 Fellows function as an integral part of a multidisciplinary healthcare team in primary Pediatrics, Family Medicine and Women's Health clinics.
-Primary duties include health psychology screenings, assessments and interventions, consultations with physicians, prevention and wellness interventions as well as mental health triage.
+Primary duties include health psychology screenings, assessments and interventions, consultations with physicians, prevention and wellness interventions as well as mental health triage and brief interventions.
 Fellows rotate through all clinics during the two years.
-Electives are available in Geriatrics and Telepsychology with children and families.
 Fellows participate in teaching of medical students and residents.
 The Immokalee Health Education Site is home to the Center for Child Stress & Health.
-The Center is a SAMHSA National Child Traumatic Stress Initiative (NCTSI) Category II, Treatment and Service

-Adaption Center.
-It serves as a national resource on effective treatment and service approaches for child experienced by children.
+The Center is an affiliate of SAMHSA's National Child Traumatic Stress Network.
+It serves as a national resource on effective treatment and service approaches for trauma experienced by children.
 Mentoring and support is available for fellows interested in participating in research.